OUR RANGE OF SERVICES

 FREQUENTLY ASKED QUESTIONS

 CTS stands for Chinese Translation Services.
-We have two decades of experience providing Mandarin and Cantonese translations to a wide variety of clients ranging from large corporates to private individuals.
+We have two decades of experience providing Mandarin and Cantonese translations to a wide variety of clients ranging from large corporations to private individuals.

 Yes!
 We started as specialists in Chinese, but we now provide translations for all the major languages.
 Some of the languages we offer include Chinese, French, Spanish, Italian, German, Japanese, Korean, Thai, Indonesian, Vietnamese, Russian, and Arabic.
 Please get in touch for the full list of the languages we can translate.